– scroll down to see further images –

 The Ovimbundu are a Bantu-speaking ethnic group living in southern Angola, which comprises over 20 indigenous chiefdoms.
 The Ovimbundu were the main coastal link to the Portuguese-sponsored trade routes with Central Africa.
 The merchants and chiefs became wealthy through this trade and would often commission objects of art to illustrate their political and financial status.
 The authority of an Ovimbundu chief was not hereditary – a council elected a sovereign, but he was chosen only from among the members of the royal clan.

 The staff here is without repairs or significant losses.
 There are minor age-related shrinkage cracks.
 The base of the shaft shows some erosion from having been in contact with the floor or earth.
 This, together with the glossy patina, are suggestive of the staff’s significant age.
-The staff retains some original twine and cloth strapping around its ‘neck’.
+The staff retains some original twine and cloth strapping around its ‘neck’, in keeping with the Teruven example.
+It is most likely carved from monotes loandensis wood.

 Right: Queen Stephanie of Portugal – wearing a bonnet (before 1859); Left: Queen Stephanie and her sister Marie – with hairstyles common in Portugal in the 19th century.